cargomail-org/cargomail/README.md

 Please do not use the code from this repo, as it is unlikely to function properly.

+## Introduction

+Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old architecture and protocol design.
+While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.

+The revised architecture of Cargomail eliminates the hassle of using the existing email infrastructure.
+The main benefit of using this architecture is the ability to send and receive a large number of email attachments of any size.

 ## White Paper

 This project is constantly evolving.
 You can download the latest revision (draft) of the whitepaper here: [Cargomail.pdf](https://github.com/cargomail-org/cargomail/raw/main/whitepaper/Cargomail.pdf).
-The revised architecture eliminates the hassle of using the existing email infrastructure.

 ## Architecture